Paris–Nice

-One of the iconic races of cycling, Paris–Nice is part of the UCI World Tour and is the competition's first stage race in Europe each season.
-It is organized by ASO, which also manages most other French World Tour races, most notably cycling's flagships the Tour de France and Paris–Roubaix.
+Paris–Nice is part of the UCI World Tour and is the competition's first stage race in Europe each season, starting one day before its Italian counterpart, the Tirreno-Adriatico/Race of the Two Seas.
+It is organized by ASO, which also manages most other French World Tour races, most notably the Tour de France and Paris–Roubaix.
 The roll of honour features some of cycling's greatest riders, including French riders Louison Bobet, Jacques Anquetil and Laurent Jalabert, Low Country riders Eddy Merckx and Joop Zoetemelk who each won the race three times, and Spaniards Miguel Induráin and Alberto Contador.
 The most successful rider is Ireland's Sean Kelly, who claimed seven consecutive victories in the 1980s.

 During the 2003 edition, Kazakh rider Andrey Kivilev died as a result of a head injury sustained in a crash.
 His death prompted UCI to mandate the use of helmets in all competitions of cycling, except for the last part of a race with an uphill finish.
 The rule was later changed to require helmets at all times.

-The 2020 Paris–Nice was the last international cycling event, as well as the last sporting event in France, before mass gatherings were cancelled due to the COVID-19 pandemic.